saifhaq/alma/README.md

     "n_samples": 4096,
 }

-# Choose with conversions to benchmark:
+# Choose with conversions to benchmark.
+If no options are provided, (i.e. conversions = None | []),
+# then all conversion methods will be benchmarked.
 conversions = ["EAGER", "EXPORT+EAGER"]

 # Benchmark the model